brson/stdx/README.md

 - historical context and precedent

-`stdx` is focused on core features, crates that are quintessentially Rust and make a part of many Rust programs.
+`stdx` is focused on core features, crates that are quintessentially Rust and relied on by many Rust programs.
 It is intentionally limited for the sake of simplicity and ease of comprehension.

 All crates must work on Rust's tier-1 platforms, currently x86 Linux,